AI agents · FAIR metadata · Knowledge graphs

 The practical conclusion is that scientific LLM systems should be hybrid: deterministic validators, graph queries, ontologies, retrieval, LLM synthesis, and human review each have a proper role.
 Barry et al. frame graph-based RAG as an efficiency, explainability, and hallucination-reduction strategy in document-heavy domains such as finance and regulation — a useful domain case study rather than universal proof [34].
 Ma et al. articulate the LLM-plus-graph-plus-validation pipeline for question answering [7].
 Wilhelm et al. and Li et al. both argue for dynamic routing between approaches [30][3].

-Human oversight is part of this architecture, but only at high-value control points.
 García-Fernández et al. find that LLMs can support ontology extension, but ontology engineering still requires domain expertise and human-LLM collaboration [35].
 Tsaneva et al. argue that knowledge graph validation benefits from integrating LLMs and human-in-the-loop workflows, with collaboration strategy being a critical design variable [36].
 Manzoor et al. report that human-in-the-loop KG expansion can improve speed and accuracy when the algorithm proposes candidate placements for expert verification [37].
 Lippolis et al. demonstrate that LLMs can draft OWL ontologies from user stories and competency questions while remaining a support for ontology engineers rather than autonomous ontology authorities [38].

 What this means for preclinical and NAM workflows